 This is why that model is broken.
 Most SEO professionals don’t connect deeply with their customers and resentment grows on both sides.

 SEO maintenance is the process of regularly revisiting and improving upon the visibility and discovery of content.
 Long gone are the days when “SEO maintenance services” means running down a checklist of technical website tweaks.
 Here are SEO maintenance suggested activities:

-- creating great quality, consistently optimized content on the site that is designed to attract links, support internal core pages, and provide fodder for social media promotion and community engagement
+- optimizing quality, valuable content on the site that is designed to attract links, support internal core pages, and provide fodder for social media promotion and community engagement

 - regularly keeping an eye out for improving the technical side of things